e-spaulding/dasc130/syllabus.md

 The __homework__ in the course will best serve you if you make an honest effort by yourself before asking for help.
 After making your own honest effort, I encourage you to collaborate with other students, but please write your own solution.
 This means no copy-and-pasting; if I were to ask you about how you came to a solution for each question, you should be able to tell me (1) what you found difficult about the question and (2) how you were able to resolve this difficulty, and who helped you.
 What made it finally click?

-To that end, I disallow and strongly discourage, for your intellectual and professional development, the usage of LLMs (ChatGPT, Claude, Grok, Gemini, etc.) or other means of attaining solutions without thinking or interacting with humans (e.g. Chegg).
+To that end, I disallow the usage of LLMs (ChatGPT, Claude, Grok, Gemini, etc.) or other means of attaining solutions without thinking or interacting with humans (e.g. Chegg).
 If it is grossly obvious that you have used an LLM to generate a solution for you, I may pursue disciplinary action through the Dean's Office.
-I understand the allure of LLMs, and I feel it in my own work too.
-But I ask you to avoid them for this class for the sake of learning.

-The __exams__ in the course are straightforwardly purely your own work.
-Unless otherwise stated, they are closed-note paper exams and no collaboration or device usage is allowed.
 See St. Thomas's full [academic integrity policy](https://www.stthomas.edu/about/departments/general-counsel/policy-pdfs/undergraduate-student-academic-integrity-policy.pdf#_ga=2.24866298.1307296101.1610338739-1268650868.1555465084).

 #### Zoom etiquette
 {: .no_toc }